 Ngong Forest Sanctuary is one of the only very few forests in the world that exists within a city.
 Only 6 kilometers from Nairobi’s central business district, the forest is a precious resource for Kenya’s capital city.

 The birds of Ngong Forest Sanctuary include bird characteristics of the indigenous dry evergreen forest of Nairobi, birds of the surrounding grasslands and gardens, and water birds.
-African, Grey, Mountain & Yellow Wagtails, Grassland & Tree Pipits, Yellow-throated Longclaws Slender-billed Greenbul, Cabanis’s & Yellow-bellied Greenbul, Common Bulbul, White-starred Robin, Cape & Ruppell’s Robin-Chats, Brown-backed Scrub-Robin, Common Stonechat, Northern &Pied Wheatear, Olive Thrush, Yellow-whiskered Greenbul, Crimson rumped Waxbill, African Fish Eagle, White-headed Barbet, Grosbeak Weaver, Singing Cisticola, Augur Buzzard, African Citril
+African, Grey, Mountain & Yellow Wagtails, Grassland & Tree Pipits, Yellow-throated Longclaws, Slender-billed Greenbul, Cabanis’s and Yellow-bellied Greenbul, Common Bulbul, White-starred Robin, Cape & Ruppell’s Robin-Chats, Brown-backed Scrub–Robin, Common Stonechat, Northern &Pied Wheatear, Abyssinian Thrush, Yellow-whiskered Greenbul, Crimson rumped Waxbill, African Fish Eagle, White-headed Barbet, Grosbeak Weaver, Singing Cisticola, Augur Buzzard, and African Citril.

 Oloolua Nature Trail Birding